ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

   This ensures that there aren't any unintentional shared assumptions between discussion participants.
 - Reviews focus on the "Problem" section first, and only when that is agreed upon focus in the other parts.
 - The decision author invites several decision reviewers.
-  As for help in the decision if you do not know whom to invite.
+  Ask for help in the decision PR if you do not know whom to invite.

 ## Assumptions